openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

 -  The body of a class declaration declares a method but the name of that method is already used for a field in the same declaration.
--  The body of a class declaration declares two same-name methods with override-equivalent signatures (see :ref:`Override-Equivalent Signatures`) as members of that body of a class declaration.
+-  The body of a class declaration declares two same-name methods with overload-equivalent signatures (see :ref:`Overload-Equivalent Signatures`) as members of that body of a class declaration.

 .. index::